MyreMylar/pygame_gui/docs/source/theme_reference/theme_drop_down_menu.rst

    possible to see the 'dark_bg' themed regions when the buttons in the menu are themed to be transparent, or semi transparent themselves.

-:class:`UIDropDownMenu <.UIDropDownMenu>` makes use of these colour parameters in a 'colours' block.
+:class:`UIDropDownMenu <pygame_gui.elements.UIDropDownMenu>` makes use of these colour parameters in a 'colours' block.
 All of these colours can also be a colour gradient:

  - "**dark_bg**" - The background colour/gradient of the drop down menu.
 Probably not visible.